L-Soft international, Inc.

 · If system RAM is tight, either a fast disk or more RAM is a necessity if you are to minimize I/O time lost to paging.
 An otherwise fast system can become quite sluggish if it is required constantly to read and write to virtual memory.
 Adding more RAM is usually preferred as it is more efficient to access RAM than it is to access even a fast disk.

 2. Either Internet Information Service (IIS) or some other WWW server (ie, Apache) should be installed on the machine if you intend to use the web archive and administration interface.
 LISTSERV's web interface cannot be installed on a separate machine.
-If you install IIS on the LISTSERV machine you must disable or not install the IIS SMTP service -- or configure it to listen on a non-standard TCP port -- as otherwise it will conflict with LISTSERV.
-Note, however, that there is a documented and supported solution for using the IIS SMTP service for LISTSERV's outbound mail (see below).
+If you are using an older version of IIS which includes the IIS SMTP service, IIS SMTP should be disabled or not installed unless you intend to use it for inbound and outbound mail (in which case, please contact L-Soft support to receive a white paper describing how to do this).

 4. OUTBOUND MAIL: The SMTPL.EXE "listener" service cannot be used for outbound mail.
 You will need to have access to an SMTP MTA that can handle LISTSERV's outbound mail.
-This machine can be a unix machine running one of the standard unix MTAs (sendmail/qmail/postfix), a Windows machine running Microsoft Exchange or MailEnable Standard Edition, or any fully-standards-compliant SMTP server running on any platform, as long as it can handle the amount of traffic you will generate with LISTSERV.
+This machine can be a unix machine running one of the standard unix MTAs (sendmail/qmail/postfix), a Windows machine running Microsoft Exchange, or any fully-standards-compliant SMTP server running on any platform, as long as it can handle the amount of traffic you will generate with LISTSERV.

-Low-end SMTP servers such as IIS SMTP and MailEnable Standard Edition can handle modest delivery loads (perhaps 10K-25K messages per hour, although we have seen a well-tuned IIS SMTP instance handle up to 75K per hour).
+Low-end SMTP servers can handle modest delivery loads (perhaps 10K-25K messages per hour, although we have seen a well-tuned IIS SMTP instance handle up to 75K per hour).
 For heavier delivery loads, L-Soft recommends a high-performance SMTP server that can handle loads of more than 1 million messages per hour.

 If the outbound MTA is running on an external machine, that machine must be configured to accept for delivery so-called "relay mail" from the machine running LISTSERV (it may of course otherwise be configured to reject "relay mail" coming from other hosts).

-access POP mailboxes.
-The proper installation and operation of LISTSERV is
+mailboxes.
+The proper installation and operation of LISTSERV is contingent on

-contingent on direct connection to the Internet in order for it to receive and
+direct connection to the Internet in order for it to receive and send SMTP

 you get expert technical advice before proceeding further, or consider using a